Gold struggles for traction as rate-hike bets, dollar dim appeal

-The dollar index scaled a 20-year peak, making greenback-priced gold more expensive for buyers holding other currencies.
+The dollar climbed to a 20-year peak against a basket of major rivals, making greenback-priced gold more expensive for buyers holding other currencies.

 “Gold is set to stay significantly suppressed over the near-term, as the weight of more incoming super-sized Fed rate hikes hang like a millstone around gold’s neck,” said Han Tan, chief market analyst at Exinity.